brianrlynch85/CToPython/README.md

 # CppToPython
-Passing Cpp arrays to Python for plotting
+Passing C arrays to Python for plotting